 - pain medication

-- antibiotics to reduce your risk of infection
+- antibiotics to reduce infection risk

-- anti-inflammatory medications to keep swelling down
+- anti-inflammatory medications to prevent swelling

-Most people can return to work several days after surgery.
+Keep in mind that most individuals aree able to return to work several days after surgery.

 - bruising around the eyes